missjody/loan_calculator/README.md

     * Rewrote the end of the application so I could begin building off of it

 ✔ Modify the “clear form” to use a form and input type of reset.
-    * Changed over both buttons from button to input

 ✔ Modify the form to use a select for credit score, the rate should be
       selected from a variable in the script.